 "Wife caught her first Trout!!
 Beautiful out, great conversation, worked the water best way possible fighting the waves.
 Cool boat.
 The afternoon was enjoyable 😁" - Dustin and Kahse

-Coho Salmon: These silver bullets are known for their acrobatic fights and delicious meat.
-Cohos typically range from 3-8 pounds, but don't be surprised if you hook into a teen-weight bruiser!
-They're most active in the cooler months, with peak action usually hitting in spring and fall.
-When a Coho hits, hold on tight – they're famous for their blistering runs and aerial displays that'll have your heart racing.
+Coho Salmon: These silver bullets are known for their acrobatic fights and tasty fillets.
+Cohos typically range from 2-5 pounds in Lake Superior, but don't be surprised if you hook into a 10-pounder!
+They're most active in the cooler months, making spring and fall prime time for coho action.
+When a school of cohos moves through, it's non-stop excitement as multiple rods start popping off.

 July 21, 2024